phargogh/raster/_episodes/05-pyGeoprocessing.md

 #### Why not just use GIS software?
 * Most GIS installations are very large, and may break your script with each upgrade (ArcGIS is notorious for this)
-* GIS don't always provide pure-python interfaces, or can't be run at the command-line
+* GIS don't always provide pure-python interfaces, or can't execute scripts from the command-line
 * You can't ``pip install`` your GIS software